A System-Level Analysis of Conference Peer Review: Institutional Memory

-\section{Learning Parameters of the Categorical Model from Data}
+\subsubsection{Learning Parameters of the Categorical Model from Data}

-We set the parameters of our model based on the OpenReview datasets of submissions and reviews for ICLR 2020 \cite{iclr2020review} and ICLR 2021 \cite{iclr2021review}.
+We set the parameters of our model based on the OpenReview datasets of submissions and reviews for ICLR 2020 \citep{iclr2020review} and ICLR 2021 \citep{iclr2021review}.
 The datasets contain about $1500$ and $2500$ submissions, respectively; typically, each submission is reviewed thrice, with scores in $\SigSet = \SET{0,1,\dots,9}$.
 We apply the same learning algorithm to each of the two datasets separately, yielding two plausible parameter settings for evaluation.

-\paragraph{The Number of Paper Quality Scores and Signals.} While the set $\SigSet = \SET{0,1,\dots,9}$ of available review scores is known, the number (or set) of different paper qualities is not.
+\emph{The Number of Paper Quality Scores and Signals.} While the set $\SigSet = \SET{0,1,\dots,9}$ of available review scores is known, the number (or set) of different paper qualities is not.
 Thus, our goal is to simultaneously learn the number of paper qualities, the paper quality distribution, and the distribution of reviewer signals conditioned on the paper's quality.

-To do so, we exhaustively try all numbers $\QualSetSize$ of paper quality scores in $\SET{2, \ldots, 10}$; for each, we apply a variant of the EM algorithm described below.
+To do so, we exhaustively try all numbers $\QualSetSize$ of paper quality scores in $\SET{2, \ldots, 10}$ for each dataset; for each, we apply a variant of the EM algorithm described below.
 Once the EM algorithm has converged, we evaluate the likelihood of the learned model for the held-out test data, and retain the model(s) with the highest likelihood scores.

-Given a choice of $\QualSetSize$, to learn the paper quality distribution $\QualDist$ and conditional review distribution $\RevSigDist$, we apply the EM algorithm (adding some noise in each iteration) and cross-validation to avoid overfitting \cite{dawid1979maximum}.
+Given a choice of $\QualSetSize$, to learn the paper quality distribution $\QualDist$ and conditional review distribution $\RevSigDist$, we apply the EM algorithm (adding some noise in each iteration for smoothness) and cross-validation to avoid overfitting [\cite{dawid1979maximum}].